10 Best Kayaking Travel Guides

 Buying Guide

 Choosing the right kayaking travel guide depends on where you paddle, how long your trips last, and what kind of watercraft you use.
 A guidebook that works well for a sea kayaker on the Pacific Coast may be useless for a flatwater paddler in the Southeast.
-Before you buy, match the guide’s scope to your actual travel plans and skill level.
+Before you buy, match the guide’s scope to your actual travel plans and skill level, and use the criteria below to compare your shortlist.

 Understanding Guide Scope and Regional Fit